 It very quickly became evident that Vicini had deployed his disciples in 3-5-2 yet again.
 The natural captain had seemed to be the ever dependable Bergomi, a World Cup winner at the age of 18, who already seemed to have been around for ages, but who was still only 25.
 More often than not, Bergomi would on this occasion find himself as the more left-sided of the three central defenders, where the fine Baresi was once again operating in the role of libero.
 In an Italian contemporary context, this meant Baresi was the spare man in defence with license to wander forward.
-Typically, these two would be accompanied by Ferri, a titled 'hard man', but Bergomi's Internazionale comrade was nowhere to be seen in Sardinia.
+Typically, these two would be accompanied by Ferri, a titled ‘hard man’, but Bergomi’s Internazionale comrade was out with a shoulder injury which he’d most likely picked up in training back in late November, so subsequently he was ineligible here in Sardinia.
 His place had instead gone to Ferrara of league leaders Napoli.
-It would quickly be understood that Ferrara's main task was to sit tight to his Serie A team mate, the indomitable Maradona.
-Surely, as a player who for a long period of time already had had the opportunity to scrutinize Maradona's range of movements on the training pitch as well as in-match, Ferrara seemed the right pick for such an assignment.
-This was Ferrara's first start in central defence, his natural position at club level, for Italy during the post '88-pre '90 era.
+It would quickly be understood that Ferrara’s main task was to sit tight to his Serie A team mate, the indomitable Maradona.
+Surely, as a player who for a long period of time already had had the opportunity to scrutinize Maradona’s range of movements on the training pitch as well as in-match, Ferrara seemed the right pick for such an assignment.
+This was Ferrara’s first start in central defence, his natural position at club level, for Italy during the post ’88-pre ’90 era.

 Down the opposite end, the visitors also had seemed to opt for a 3-5-2, and in a highly experienced team, with seven world champions in the starting eleven, the libero job had fallen to Simón, whose interpretation of the role seemed somewhat unconventional: He would take out a lot of depth, often sitting a good 15 yards behind his fellow central defenders.
 Simón, an experienced Boca Juniors player aged 29, had ousted Brown, one of Argentina’s goalscorers in the ’86 final (famous header after Schumacher’s aerial misjudgement), for this position.
 Around him were two rather uncompromising players in Monzón and Ruggeri, where particularly the former would assume man-marking duties.
 Monzón would stick tight to Italy’s aerially strong forward Serena, a job he would go about with a great deal of fervour.
 Ruggeri, playing with Spanish giants Real Madrid, was the more right-sided of the trio, and with Vialli often coming into left sided areas for Italy, the two would at times clash, though Ruggeri, unlike Monzón, did not seem to work under downright man-marking instructions.